 Visarga (ਃ U+0A03)

-The visarga is used in Sanskrit.
+The Visarga is used in Sanskrit.
 It is rarely found in old Punjabi writings as “Sri Guru Granth Sahib” or “Mahan Kosh” where it acts like a Sanskrit visarga where a voiceless 'h' sound is pronounced after the vowel.
 But its use is not common now, and seems to be used in Punjabi only to mark abbreviations.

 Zero Width Non-joiner (U+200C) and Zero Width Joiner (U+200D)

-The Zero Width Non-joiner (ZWNJ) is an invisible character used in certain cases (after virama) where default conjunct formation is to be explicitly restricted and the virama joining the two consonants participating in the conjunct formation needs to be explicitly shown.
-However, ZWJ and ZWNJ are not used in modern Gurmukhi as virama is only used to create a conjunct with the letters HA ਹ (U+0A39), RA ਰ (U+0A30) or VA ਵ (U+0A35).
+The Zero Width Non-joiner (ZWNJ) is an invisible character used in certain cases (after Virama) where default conjunct formation is to be explicitly restricted and the Virama joining the two consonants participating in the conjunct formation needs to be explicitly shown.
+However, ZWJ and ZWNJ are not used in modern Gurmukhi as Virama is only used to create a conjunct with the letters HA ਹ (U+0A39), RA ਰ (U+0A30) or VA ਵ (U+0A35).
 So there are not many conjunct combinations in Gurmukhi and also Virama is not explicitly shown in modern Gurmukhi.

 One of the usage of the ZWNJ and ZWJ has been for encoding in Unicode the Gurmukhi text from holy scriptures.
 Some of the character combinations, such as using two vowel signs with a single consonant or some vowel and vowel sign combinations which are not used in modern Gurmukhi but present in older text are encoded using ZWJ and ZWNJ.
 But they not used in modern Gurmukhi.